MuhammedMomen/ERUDITE/README.md

 **3. Search Results Tab**

 - In this tab, you'll find the results of the job search displayed in a table format.
-- Click on the "Apply" button to redirect to the job page for further details.
+- Click on the "**Apply**" button to redirect to the job page for further details.

 **4. Consultant Tab**